 In a longer class, we’ll discover more about how to make the verse work for us, plus we'll add punctuation magic and the daredevil technique of cue-scripting: working as Shakespeare’s own company did, rehearsing just your own lines and never hearing the whole play until you’re actually in front of an audience.

-Over a semester or a quarter, we’ll have time to dig more deeply into all these areas, plus we’ll do monologues and scene work or rehearse a production.
+Over a semester or a quarter, we’ll have time to dig more deeply into all these areas, plus we’ll do monologues and scene work or rehearse a full production.

-Freya will tailor your workshop to fit your group's particular needs and interests.
+I'll tailor your workshop to fit your group's particular needs and interests.
 No previous experience is required.
 (Just curiosity and a willingness to play.)

-Freya is also available for private coaching.
+I'm also available for private coaching.